 An excellent browser-based online photo editor, Photoshop Express is extremely well-designed (which one should hope, coming from Adobe) and comes with all the features you would expect from image editing software.

 Everything is immediately accessible regardless of your previous experience.
-Another bonus: no plugins are required so long as you have Flash installed, and you can simply drag and drop your images onto to start working.
+Another bonus: no plugins are required so long as you have Flash installed, and you can simply drag and drop your images to start working.

 The downside: Photoshop Express currently only supports JPG files and contains no social media sharing features.
 This might be a crippling limitation to some now that PNG is a much more commonly used extension.